Highpointers Foundation Projects

 The Foundation provided a large rock with a bronze plaque to mark the location of the highpoint.

 The Highpointers Foundation provided funding for labor and materials to help with a major tower building reconstruction.
 The old stone lookout was deterioting badly and in danger of being closed.
 Now, flagstone steps have been replaced as well as windows and doors.
 We also funded a beautiful stone bench halfway up the trail at the boundary of state and federal land.
 Summit hikers can pause here with a view of the summit, and this point could be an end goal for some visitors who would be challenged by the rough wilderness hike to the summit.
-Additional interpretive signs will be installed in 2016, funded by the Foundation.
+Additional interpretive signs will be installed in 2018, funded by the Foundation.
+We have created a second stone bench, and that installation will take place in Spring 2018.
+This bench is along the alternate Trail #4 to the summit, near Little Devils Tower and the Cathedral Spires, with a nice view of the summit and stone tower.

 Texas – Guadalupe Peak2012 –> 2014 - Amount of financial assistance: $1,300